Your education starts here

 Outside your timetabled hours, you'll study independently.
 This may include preparation for classes, follow-up work, wider reading, practice completion of assessment tasks, or revision.

-You will be based in the Department of Education on Campus West.
-Most of your teaching will take place in Derwent College, with additional contact hours elsewhere on Campus West.
+You will be based in the Department of Education, which is located in Derwent College on Campus West.
+You can expect to have contact hours primarily on Campus West.

 You'll be assessed in a number of different ways, depending on the modules you choose.
 Forms of assessment include: